Skip to content

 Creator economy experts · $50M+ total creator revenue

-After building systems for 60+ creators generating eight figures per year in revenue in combined earnings — with some hitting $20K+ in week one — Aruna Talent has identified exactly what separates creators who earn from creators who quit.
-This guide breaks all of it down.
+After building systems for 60+ creators generating eight figures a year in combined portfolio revenue — with some hitting $20K+ in week one — we’ve identified exactly what separates creators who earn from creators who quit.
+None of it is mysterious.
+All of it is actionable.

-When you implement what’s in this guide, you will have a real competitive advantage over the majority of creators on the platform.
+When you implement what’s in this guide, you’ll have a real competitive advantage over the majority of creators on the platform.

-Before tactics, let’s talk about the mental model.
-Because how successful creators think about their OnlyFans is fundamentally different from how struggling creators think — and it changes every decision.
+Before tactics, the mental model.
+Because how successful creators think about their OnlyFans is fundamentally different from how struggling creators think — and it shapes every single decision.

 They Think Like Business Owners, Not Content Posters